 Post Traumatic Stress Disorder

 Post Traumatic Stress Disorder is a diagnosable psychological and physiological reaction, often lasting for years, to an event[s] causing extreme stress.
-Mollie Brown ("From Victim to Survivor: The Treatment of Adults who have been Sexually Abused as Children") lists the following criteria for the disorder:
+Mollie Brown ("From Victim to Survivor: The Treatment of Adults who have been Sexually Abused as Children") lists the following criteria for the disorder:1.
+The person has experienced an event[s] that is outside the range of usual human experience and that would be markedly distressing to almost anyone.

 2. The traumatic event[s] is persistently re-experienced in at least one of the following ways: